PoulinV/BBN/doc/README.md

 To choose the number of cores with which cBBNfast is running you can use the following command before launching the executable.

     OMP_NUM_THREADS=4 ./cbbn param.ini

+## Documentation

+To build the documentation, run the following commands :

+    cd build
+    make doc

+The documentation will be generated in "build/doc".

+## Tests

+To execute the test suite, run the following commands :

+    cd build
+    make test